Mary Ann Nichols: Identification

-An examination of Nichols's possessions revealed she carried no form of identification at the time of her death, with her sole possessions being a white pocket handkerchief, a comb, and a piece of mirror.
-However, her petticoats were marked 'Lambeth Workhouse P.R.' indicating she may have resided at the workhouse on Princess Road, which had only opened in 1887.
-Although the matron of this workhouse was unable to identify the body, a workhouse inmate named Mary Ann Monk positively identified the body as that of Mary Ann Nichols at 7:30 p.m. on 31 August.
-Earlier the same afternoon, Emily Holland also identified the deceased as "Polly" Nichols.
-This identification was later corroborated by William Nichols the following day.
-Reportedly, upon confirming Nichols's identity, William had exclaimed: "I forgive you, as you are, for what you have been to me."
+An examination of Nichols's possessions revealed that she carried no form of identification at the time of her death; her only belongings were a white pocket handkerchief, a comb, and a piece of mirror.
+Her petticoats, however, were marked 'Lambeth Workhouse P.R.' indicating she may have resided at the workhouse on Princess Road, which had only opened in 1887.
+Although the matron of this workhouse was unable to identify the body, a workhouse inmate named Mary Ann Monk positively identified the decedent as Mary Ann Nichols at 7:30 pm on 31 August.
+Earlier that afternoon, Emily Holland had also identified the deceased as "Polly" Nichols.
+This identification was corroborated the following day by William Nichols, who reportedly exclaimed upon confirming her identity, "I forgive you, as you are, for what you have been to me."